 So Hot Right Now: 25 Beauty Tips For Teenage Girls To Look Flawless

 It’s important to treat your skin with a little respect, but of course we all have lapses in judgement and we’ve all been burnt (again, literally) by some of those decisions.
 And there are always those spots that we thought we got, but somehow managed to skimp on or skip altogether.
-We hope that you’ll take the necessary precautions and use some of the summertime tips above.
+We hope that you’ll take the necessary precautions and use some of the summertime suggestions above.
 However, should you slip up and get a little too much sun or a way wicked burn, we got your back (literally – last time, promise!), and your face, and your head, shoulders, knees and toes.
 The Aloe + Relief Gel by Viviane Woodard is remarkably refreshing and provides a feeling of instant relief for any area of your body that has suffered sun overexposure.
+And while you’re there you can search through all the other wonderful water-based skin care products featured on the Viviane Woodard site that are safe and effective no matter your skin type.

-In fact, even if your skin is perfectly healthy, there are still numerous health benefits to be enjoyed by this nourishing gel.
-It helps keep skin moisturized, and addresses multiple skin irritations.
+In fact, even if your skin is perfectly healthy, there are still numerous health benefits to be enjoyed by this nourishing Aloe + Relief gel.
+It helps keep you moisturized, and addresses multiple skin irritations.
 And fun fact: you can even make your own hand sanitizer with it – just see the product description for details.

 Here’s a helpful video that shares scientific evidence to support some of the more common claims about aloe vera.

 As the video notes, aloe helps boost the skin’s natural healing process.
 For example, it helps prevent infection because of aloe’s well-documented antibacterial and antifungal properties.
-Aloe vera also reduces inflammation, which is thought to be one of the reasons that people have reported reduced feelings of pain.
-It has also been found to speed up absorption of vitamins into the skin topically, and in the case of vitamin E or other anti-inflammatory drugs, this means additional reduction in inflammation, which again helps address pain and irritation.
+Aloe vera also reduces inflammation, which is thought to be a reason that people may have reported reduced feelings of pain.
+It has also been found to speed up absorption of vitamins topically, and in the case of vitamin E or other anti-inflammatory drugs, this means additional reduction in inflammation, which again helps address pain and irritation.

 So, That’s When To Apply Sunscreen!